The Pros and Cons of Buying a House

 |Rental insurance is inexpensive||May be required to allow landlord access to home for inspections|

 Financial Considerations for Buying

 Along with a down payment, a homebuyer will typically pay an additional 2% to 5% of the home purchase price in closing fees.
-These are fees that cover the costs of title companies, appraisers, real estate brokers, attorneys, and other third parties involved in the buying process.
+These fees cover the costs of title companies, appraisers, real estate brokers, attorneys, and other third parties involved in the buying process.

 Beyond the Mortgage: Other Costs Associated With Homeownership

 The financial considerations of homeownership do not end when you sign on the dotted line.
-There are plenty of costs associated with owning your new home.
+There are plenty of ongoing costs associated with owning your new home.